NeXTLinux/gosbom/README.md

 ### Chocolatey

-The chocolatey distribution of gosbom is community maintained and not distributed by the nextlinux team
+The chocolatey distribution of gosbom is community maintained and not distributed by the anchore team

 ```powershell
 choco install gosbom -y